triton-inference-server/server/README.rst

 The NVIDIA TensorRT Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
-The server provides an inference service via an HTTP or gRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
+The server provides an inference service via an HTTP or GRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
 The inference server provides the following features: